The Slim Shady LP: Commercial performance

 In the album's first week of release, The Slim Shady LP sold 283,000 copies, debuting at number two on the Billboard 200 chart behind TLC's FanMail.
 The record remained on the Billboard 200 for 100 weeks.
 It also reached number one on the R&B/Hip-Hop Albums chart, staying on the chart for 92 weeks.
 On April 5, 1999, The Slim Shady LP was certified platinum by the Recording Industry Association of America for sales of over one million copies.
 On November 15, 2000, the album was certified quadruple platinum by the RIAA.
-"My Name Is", the album's lead single, peaked at number 36 on the Billboard Hot 100, remaining on the chart for ten weeks.
+"My Name Is", the album's second single, peaked at number 36 on the Billboard Hot 100, remaining on the chart for ten weeks.
 The single additionally peaked at number 18 on the magazine's R&B/Hip-Hop Songs chart, 29 on the Pop Songs chart, and 37 on the Alternative Songs chart.
 "Guilty Conscience" reached number 56 on the Billboard R&B/Hip-Hop Songs chart, while "Just Don't Give a Fuck" peaked at number 62 on the chart (albeit in November 1998 due to its inclusion on The Slim Shady EP).

 By November 2013, the album sold 5,437,000 copies in the United States. on the weekly Canadian Albums Chart and remained on the chart for twelve weeks.
 Additionally, the album was certified triple platinum by the Canadian Recording Industry Association for shipments of over 200,000 units.
 The album was also certified double platinum in the United Kingdom, where it peaked at number ten on the UK Albums chart and remained on the chart for a total of 114 weeks.
 In Australia, the album peaked at number 49 on the ARIA Chart, and was eventually certified platinum in the country.
 The album had also peaked at the number 20 and 23 chart positions in the Netherlands and New Zealand, respectively.
 It was certified gold in the Netherlands and platinum in New Zealand.